TEXOL-DOWNLOAD/213MM4-R0-example/README.md

 ## Usage
 ### 1.Importing the Class
 You can copy the class **SerialCommunication** and **InstructionSet** in your code.

+#### SerialCommunication Class
+The **SerialCommunication** class is used to establish a connection to the serial port, send commands, and read data from the connected hardware device.
+ˋˋˋbash
+class SerialCommunication:
+ˋˋˋ

+#### InstructionSet Class
+The **InstructionSet** class interacts with the **SerialCommunication** class to control the data capture system.
+It includes methods to start data capture, read operation statuses, and retrieve raw data.
+ˋˋˋbash
+class InstructionSet:
+ˋˋˋ

 To use the InstructionSet, you need to create an instance of it, passing an initialized SerialCommunication instance to the constructor.
 ```bash